eporetsky/PfamFold/README.md

 - Performs clustering of domain structures using FoldSeek and agglomerative clustering.
 - Generates TM-score matrices and outputs clustered domain representatives for further analysis.

-## Requirements
+## Conda environment

 The dependencies for this project are managed via Conda.
-The required environment can be set up using the included `environment.yml` file.

-### Setting up the environment

 Run the following commands to create and activate the Conda environment:

 ```bash
 conda env create -f environment.yml
 conda activate pfamfold
 ```

+## Input Data

+The workflow requires input data, including AlphaFold2-predicted protein structures, domain annotations, and secondary structure predictions.
+Detailed instructions for downloading and preparing the input data can be found in the [Input Data Preparation Guide](input/input_data.md).

 ## Usage